addynz/Address-Lookup/README.md

 ## Prices

 Addy's address finder is free of charge; download and install it at no cost.
-Just setup an account with Addy to get your 1,500 free completed address lookups per month.
-If you require additional address transactions, simply pay as you go.
+Just setup an account with Addy to get your 1,500 free completed address validations per month.
+If you require additional address lookups, simply pay as you go.
 See: https://www.addy.co.nz/pricing

 ## Links